ChristinaLK/blog/_posts/2014-12-4-communities-of-hope.md

    - gratitude
    - service
    - Software Carpentry
-Slug: communities-of-hope
+slug: communities-of-hope
-Authors: Christina Koch
+authors: Christina Koch
 ---

 Before my "regularly scheduled" blog post, which will follow this one, have a longish